-The term housing cost refers to monthly costs connected with the households right to live in the accommodation.
+The term housing cost refers to monthly costs connected with the household's right to live in the accommodation.
 The costs of utilities (water, electricity, gas and heating) resulting from the actual use of the accommodation are also included.

-Only really paid housing costs have to be taken into account.
+Only housing costs that are actually paid are taken into account.

-Components that have to be included in housing costs:
+Components that must be included in housing costs:

-OWNERS: Mortgage interest payments (net of any tax relief), structural insurance, mandatory services and charges (sewage removal, refuse removal, etc.), regular maintenance and repairs1, taxes, and the cost of utilities (water, electricity, gas and heating).
+Owners: Mortgage interest payments (net of any tax relief), gross of housing benefits (i.e. housing benefits should not be deducted from the total housing cost), structural insurance, mandatory services and charges (sewage removal, refuse removal, etc.), regular maintenance and repairs, taxes, and the cost of utilities (water, electricity, gas and heating).

-TENANTS (at market price): Rent payments, gross of housing benefits (i.e. housing benefits included), structural insurance (if paid by the tenants), services and charges (sewage removal, refuse removal, etc.) (if paid by the tenants), taxes on dwelling (if applicable), regular maintenance and repairs1 and the cost of utilities (water, electricity, gas and heating).
+Tenants (at market price): Rental payments, gross of housing benefits (i.e. housing benefits should not be deducted from the total housing cost), structural insurance (if paid by the tenants), services and charges (sewage removal, refuse removal, etc.) (if paid by the tenants), taxes on dwelling (if applicable), regular maintenance and repairs and the cost of utilities (water, electricity, gas and heating).

-TENANTS (at reduce price): Rent payments, gross of housing benefits (i.e. housing benefits included), structural insurance (if paid by the tenants), services and charges (sewage removal, refuse removal, etc.) (if paid by the tenants), taxes on dwelling (if applicable), regular maintenance and repairs1 and the cost of utilities (water, electricity, gas and heating).
+Tenants (at reduced price): Rental payments, gross of housing benefits (i.e. housing benefits should not be deducted from the total housing cost), structural insurance (if paid by the tenants), services and charges (sewage removal, refuse removal, etc.) (if paid by the tenants), taxes on dwelling (if applicable), regular maintenance and repairs and the cost of utilities (water, electricity, gas and heating).

-RENT FREE: housing benefits, structural insurance (if paid by the rent free tenant), services and charges (sewage removal, refuse removal, etc.) (if paid by the rent free tenant), taxes on dwelling (if applicable), regular maintenance and repairs1 and the cost of utilities (water, electricity, gas and heating).
+Rent free: gross of housing benefits (i.e. housing benefits should not be deducted from the total housing cost), structural insurance (if paid by the rent-free tenant), services and charges (sewage removal, refuse removal, etc.) (if paid by the rent-free tenant), taxes on dwelling (if applicable), regular maintenance and repairs and the cost of utilities (water, electricity, gas and heating).